michaelmosmann/silk/userguide/intro.md

 {% endhighlight %}
 For both, the `bind` and the `to` clause different arguments can be used to vary meaning and behaviour.
 All bindings are declared separated from your application code in so called `Module` classes (see modularity below).
 There will be **no `@annotations`** within your code to guide the dependency injection!
-This is a key concept in Silk that makes it very different from other frameworks.
+This is a key concept in silk that makes it very different from other frameworks.

 ### Supplying instances (the `to` clause)
 Out of the box there are a handful of different ways to use the `to` clause.